 Appealing the levy

-Generally, before it levies, the IRS will send you a Notice of Your Right to a Collection Due Process Hearing.
-You’ll have until the date shown on the notice to request a Collection Due Process (CDP) hearing with the IRS Office of Appeals.
+Generally, the first time before it levies property to collect a tax debt, the IRS will send you a Notice of Your Right to a Collection Due Process (CDP) Hearing.
+You’ll have until the date shown on the notice to request a CDP hearing with the IRS Office of Appeals.
 See IRS Publication 1660, Collection Appeal Rights, for a full explanation of the CDP process.

 At the CDP hearing, you can raise many issues, which include proposing another way to pay your debt, and in some cases, to contest the debt itself.
 After your hearing, the Office of Appeals will issue a determination.
-If you disagree with the determination, you've 30 days after it’s made to seek a review in the U.S. Tax Court.
+If you disagree with the determination, you have 30 days after it’s made to seek a review in the U.S. Tax Court.
+If your request for a CDP hearing isn't timely, you can request an Equivalent Hearing within one year from the date of the CDP notice, but you can't go to court if you disagree with Appeals' decision.

 You can also informally ask an IRS manager to review your case – you can ask the employee listed on your notice.
 IRS employees are required to give you their manager’s name and phone number.